rosienhn/Formula1DeltaLake/README.md

 It's recommended to go through some documentation before proceeding with this project.
 The Ergast Developer API website provides extensive information about the various tables and their relationships.
 To get a better understanding, it's beneficial to review the ERD diagram and Ergast Database User Guide

 ## Technical Requirements and Environment setup:
+* Azure subcription
 * Azure Data Lake Storage Gen2
 * Azure Data Factory
 * Azure Databricks
-  * Creating, configuring and monitoring Databricks clusters
+  * Create, configure and monitor Databricks clusters
-  * Mounting Azure Storage in Databricks using secrets stored in Azure Key Vault
+  * Configure Databricks to use the ABFS driver to read and write data stored on Azure Data Lake Storage Gen2 using secrets stored in Azure Key Vault.
-  * Using Delta Lake to implement a solution using Lakehouse architecture
+  * Use Delta Lake to implement a solution using Lakehouse architecture
 * Azure SQL Database
 * Azure Key Vault